Damar Legal Apprenticeships

 Employers that do not pay the levy, as well as large employers who have spent their levy budget, pay just 5% of the overall cost, with the government paying the balance.
 For employers with fewer than 50 employees the 5% contribution is waived for apprentices aged 16-18.

-For a newly recruited apprentice, the current grants are up to £4,000 per apprentice.
+For a newly recruited apprentice, the current grants (set to be extended until 31 January 2022) are up to £4,000 per apprentice.

 Progression from one level of law apprenticeship to another is possible and we offer a career structure that can begin at entry level and lead all the way to degree-level qualifications as a Solicitor or Chartered Legal Executive.

 People Development Manager, Keoghs

 If the work done by the apprentice frees up as little as a couple of hours of a fee-earner’s time each week it would probably cover his or her salary cost.
 The structured nature of apprenticeships also encourages firms to consider who is the right person to be carrying out a task and brings the potential to generate efficiencies throughout an organisation.
 Our “whole firm” approach maps job functions to competency-based qualifications with the aim of maximising the output of all staff, including fee-earners.